-Students who commenced their undergraduate program before 1988.
+Students who commenced their undergraduate programme before 1988.

-Students must complete a program of General Education in accordance with the requirements in effect when they commenced their degree program.
-Students yet to complete their General Education requirement may select subjects from any of the three categories of the new program.
+Students must complete a programme of General Studies in accordance with the requirements in effect when they commenced their degree programme.
+Students yet to complete their General Studies requirement may select subjects from any of the three categories of the new programme.

-Students commencing their undergraduate program in 1988 and following.
+Students commencing their undergraduate programme in 1988 and following.

-Students must complete a program of subjects selected from each of the three categories of study in accordance with the rules defined in the General Education Handbook and in sequences specified in the requirements for individual courses.
+Students must complete a programme of subjects selected from each of the three categories of study in accordance with the rules defined in the General Studies Handbook and in sequences specified in the requirements for individual courses.

-Further information may be obtained from the office of the Centre for Liberal and General Education, Room G58, Morven Brown Building, and the General Education Handbook.
+Further information may be obtained from the office of the Centre for Liberal and General Studies, Room G56, Morven Brown Building, and the General Studies Handbook.
 Undergraduate Study:

-The Faculty of Applied Science consists of the Schools of Applied Bioscience, Chemical Engineering and Industrial Chemistry, Fibre Science and Technology, Geography, Materials Science and Engineering, Mines and the Centre for Petroleum Engineering.
+The Faculty of Applied Science consists of the Schools of Biological Technologies, Chemical Engineering and Industrial Chemistry, Fibre Science and Technology, Geography, Materials Science and Engineering, Mines and the Centre for Petroleum Engineering.
 These Schools offer full-time undergraduate courses leading to the degree of Bachelor of Science or Bachelor of Engineering, and some of the Schools also offer part-time courses leading to the award of the degree of Bachelor of Science (Technology).